What to Expect

 The fellow has continuous time in the operating room and clinic.
 There are weekly didactic lectures that follow a rigorous curriculum.
 The fellow also interacts with the residents in a teaching capacity.
 Our fellow spends 2 weeks with Musculoskeletal Radiology for expertise in imaging interpretation and hands on ultra-sound.

-The fellow will rotate with 5 Faculty all fellowship trained.
-We have a Level 1 hospital and community hospital to gain experience in multiple settings.
-This allows complex multiple ligament reconstruction in the knee, that are seen with significant trauma.
-We also believe strongly in complete care of our patients, and the fellow will work closely with our physical therapists and athletic trainers to maximize recovery.
-We do have quite a bit of exposure to shoulder reconstruction with some knee arthroplasty as well.
-The fellow also participates in several away courses for specialized educational lab experience.
+The fellow will rotate with fellowship trained Faculty.
+We have a Level 1 hospital and a community hospital to gain experience in multiple settings.
+This allows a robust elective schedule as well as complex multi -ligament knee reconstruction in the trauma setting.
+We believe strongly in complete care of our patients, and the fellow will work closely with our physical therapists and athletic trainers to maximize recovery.
+We provide an extensive exposure to shoulder reconstruction and some knee arthroplasty.
+The fellow also participates in several away courses for specialized educational lab experience such as a cartilage course and hip preservation.

-The fellow spends 2 months with each sports attending providing a diverse educational opportunity.
-There is also time spent with our specialized musculoskeletal radiologists, in research, and exposure to primary care sports, PT and teams including collegiate and high school.
+The fellow spends an allotted time with each sports’ attending providing a diverse educational opportunity.
+There are rotations with our specialized musculoskeletal radiologists, exposure to primary care sports physicians, physical therapists, athletic trainers, team and training room coverage at the collegiate and high school level.
+There will also be exposure to professional team coverage.

 Wednesday is the major lecture education day.
 Each Wednesday there is a resident sports education lecture, Grand Rounds, resident education lectures and the fellows didactic sports article review sessions.
 Friday mornings are hands on training for the residents.
 Whenever there are sports training events, the fellow is expected to assist with instruction for arthroscopy labs and other training.